zatsiorsky/D3/README.md

         this.g = this.svg.append("g")
 			.attr("transform", "(" + this.margin.left + "," + this.margin.top + ")");

+### Scales

+It is common to initialize scales in the initialization phase.
+Scales in D3 are functions that take an input and map it onto a range.
+When initializing scales, you really only know what the range will be, since we don't have the data yet to determine the domain.
+In most cases, when we know that the height and width will be constant, we can set up the axes right away.
+Let's do an example here:

+	this.x = d3.scale.linear()
+				.range([0, this.width]);

+	this.y = d3.scale.linear()
+				.range([this.height, 0]);

+Imagine creating a scatterplot with the scales above.
+We would want the plot to cover the entirety of the `<g>` element, so we set the range of the x scale to cover the width of `this.g`, and the range of the y scale to cover the height of `this.g`.
+A natural question: Why is the range of `this.y` inputted as `[this.height, 0]` rather than `[0, this.height]`?
+In SVG, the y-position is defined as the distance from the top of the container element.
+This is somewhat counter-intuitive, as an element with a y-position of 20 is rendered above an element with a y-position of 100.
+By inputting the range in reverse, smaller values will be mapped to larger y-positions, which corresponds to elements lower-down on the canvas.

+### Axes

+Axes use scales, which are just functions, to render visual elements.
+They can be set up in the initialization phase.

+    this.xAxis = d3.svg.axis()
+		.scale(this.x)
+        .orient("bottom");
+	this.yAxis = d3.svg.axis()
+		.scale(this.y)
+		.orient("left");

+The orientation simply determines how the axis will look.
+For example, an axis with `.orient("bottom")` will have its axis labels underneath the horizontal axis line.
+But, an axis with `.orient("left")` will have its axis labels to the left of the vertical axis line.

+In addition, we can append the `<g>` elements that we will stick the axes into.
+We will have one `<g>` for each axis.

+	this.g.append("g")
+            .attr("class", "x axis")
+            .attr("transform", "translate(0," + this.height + ")");

+    this.g.append("g")
+        .attr("class", "y axis");

+As you can see above, we only need to translate the x axis.
+Without the translate, the x axis would be stuck at the top of the visualization (since a y position of zero is actually at the top of the container: counter-intuitive, I know).
+In order to get the x axis to the bottom of the visualization where we want it, we need to translate it downward by the height of the container `<g>`.

 ### Specifics in *GraphController.js*

 The following are completed in the initialization function in *GraphController.js*: